thanhnguyentang/pib/README.md

-# PIB: Parametric Information Bottleneck
+# Markov Information Bottleneck
-[PIB (Parametric Information Bottleneck)](https://arxiv.org/abs/1712.01272) is a framework that fully incorporates at layer level the Information Bottleneck principle into the training of a stochastic neural network.
+[Markov Information Bottleneck](https://www.mdpi.com/1099-4300/21/10/976) is a framework that fully incorporates at layer level the Information Bottleneck principle into the training of a stochastic neural network.

 ## Setup
 `pip install -r requirement.txt`